MilesYyh/auto-reply1.0/readme.md

     return 1
 ```
 -------------------------------
-If you wechat didn't send out the message, just show in the typing frame.
+If your wechat didn't send out the message, just show in the typing frame.
 Please check this settiing in your wechat.

 ![setting](setting.png)